St Andrews, Bristol: St Andrew's Park

 St Andrew's Park is in the centre of the area.
 The park was laid out in 1895, originally with bandstand, paved paths, flowerbeds and the lower area "laid out like an ornamental pleasure ground".
 These features are no longer present, and the park now has a well-sized children's play area, permanent paddling pool (serviced and used only in the summer months) and public toilets (limited opening hours).

+A bowling green was constructed in St Andrew's Park by Bristol Corporation in 1914–15 following requests from local residents.
+The six-rink green was formally opened on 1 May 1915 by Alderman J. Boyd, who threw the first jack.
+The bowling green remains in use.

 On 30 April 1941 an RAF Wellington bomber on a night training flight crashed in the park after hitting barrage balloon cables, killing three of the six crewmen.
 The crash was not reported at the time for fear of lowering morale.
 A memorial plaque was installed after John Clarke, the descendant of one of the deceased, researched into the crash and brought it to the attention of the Friends of the Park who applied for lottery funding.